 Outcomes collected in the 2017-18 school year were considered to be exploratory, given the timing of Hurricane Harvey, which hit Texas in August of 2017, as mentioned earlier.
 Outcomes in the 2018-19 school year served as the confirmatory contrasts.
 In both school years, students were exposed to the program through their teachers in only their fifth-grade year.
 One year of exposure for students may have been insufficient to increase student achievement in science or reading, yet some impacts were observed.
+And, due to the COVID-19 pandemic, in Year 3, only BISA, ITBS science, and science interest survey scores were collected and only in the fall of the 2019-20 school year.
+STAAR Science and Reading scores were not collected during Year 3 (2019-20).
+Thus, the only contrasts we were able to conduct on student achievement were those focusing on Year 4 administrations of STAAR Science and Reading, BISA, ITBS Science, and the science interest survey.

 Program impacts.
 The following program impacts should be cautiously interpreted due to limitations of delayed and incomplete implementation in the first year of the project as previously described.
 LISTO resulted in increased teacher capacity to implement research-based strategies while teaching science content, yet this improvement did not necessarily translate into improved student achievement in science or reading.
-The LISTO professional development and coaching covered pedagogical strategies for teaching science, including those that have been shown to improve literacy and be particularly effective for ELs.
+The LISTO professional development and coaching covered pedagogical strategies for teaching science, including those that have been shown to improve literacy and be particularly effective for English learners.
 Findings showed that LISTO teachers implemented these research-based pedagogical strategies to a greater extent than did control teachers.
-The research team believes that due to impacts of Hurricane Harvey and issues with teachers submitting the first round of classroom observation recordings, there was a low return on the first round of classroom observations during Year 1.
-Specifically, reviewers rated eight LISTO teachers' instruction statistically significantly higher on a rubric than 22 comparison teachers' instruction after two years of treatment.
-At the same time, there were no observed differences between LISTO and control teachers on two other outcomes dealing with the share of instructional time spent teaching new science content while performing various activities.
+The research team believes that due to the impacts of Hurricane Harvey and issues with teachers submitting the first round of classroom observation recordings, there was a low return on the first round of classroom observations during Year 1.

+Results were mixed across years.
 In 2017-18, after the first year of program implementation, there was a statistically significant difference in science achievement for students in LISTO versus control classrooms.
-LISTO students scored approximately 48 points lower than did control students on the STAAR science assessment.
-Students in LISTO classrooms expressed slightly lower average interest in science than students in control classrooms by 0.07 points on a 5-point survey scale, or -0.14 standard deviations (p<.05).
+LISTO students scored approximately 48 points lower than did control students on the STAAR Science assessment.
+Students in LISTO classrooms expressed slightly lower average interest in science than students in control classrooms by 0.07 points on a 5-point survey scale, or -0.14 standard deviations (p < .05).

 In 2018-19, or after the second year of program implementation, students in LISTO classrooms had lower average science achievement on the state test than did students in control classrooms, but there were no statistically significant differences in student performance on formative science assessments.
-LISTO students underperformed control students on the STAAR science assessment in 2018-19 by roughly 73 points or -0.13 standard deviations (p<.05).
+LISTO students underperformed control students on the STAAR Science assessment in 2018-19 by roughly 73 points or -0.13 standard deviations (p < .05).
 There were also no differences in science interest between LISTO and control students in 2018-19.
-However, qualitative data collected from teachers suggested that students had improved science vocabulary as a result of LISTO participation, which led to improvements in student engagement and self-efficacy.
+However, qualitative data collected from teachers suggested that students had improved their science vocabulary as a result of LISTO participation, which led to improvements in student engagement and self-efficacy.
 Student interaction and engagement are higher when students interpret the activities and content to be relevant and challenging (Nguyen et al., 2018; Davis & McPartland, 2012).